psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 Mr Eldridge (Town Clerk), rose and said, he was one of those who agreed with the memorial ; the memorialists did not intend it as a censure, but called the attention of the magistrates to a fact patent to all.
 He had nothing to do with the "Tempters and Tempted," but if gentlemen had seen the lists brought to him and Dr. Wavell weekly, they would be astonished at the amount of crime and the persons committing it; he could name some of the higher classes.— (Great sensation.)

-The Mayor said they had no right to sit in judgement on their neighbours ; such conduct was indeent, and he held those who stirred in such things as ecxeeding their duty.
+The Mayor said they had no right to sit in judgement on their neighbours ; such conduct was indecent, and he held those who stirred in such things as exceeding their duty.
 Persons slandered had not the ordinary means of defence, and if that was the office of the missionary it was using it for evil.

 Mr. Eldridge said the missionary had raised up many bowed down with sin.